Harold Shipman: In media

 The satirical artist Cold War Steve regularly features Shipman in his work.

 The Shipman Files: A Very British Crime Story, a three-part documentary by Chris Wilson, was broadcast on BBC Two on three consecutive nights between 28 and 30 September 2020, and focussed on Shipman's victims and how he went undetected for so long.

 Podcast episode "Catching a Killer Doctor" from the Cautionary Tales with Tim Harford podcast series features the story of Harold Shipman and how detection could have been made much earlier with good statistical models.

-The 2005 song "What About Us?" by British band the Fall makes explicit reference to the Shipman killings ("There was a man going round all the time/He was dishing out drugs/He was a doctor/Dishing out morphine to old ladies"), and the name Shipman is sung as backing vocals during the choruses.

-Shipman was a member of the Conservative Party.
-He was mentioned in the 2022 Wakefield by-election when Conservative candidate Nadeem Ahmed highlighted his local connections, following Shipman's suicide in Wakefield prison, claiming that voters should "trust Tories like they do GPs after Harold Shipman".
+Shipman was mentioned in the 2022 Wakefield by-election when Conservative candidate Nadeem Ahmed highlighted his local connections, following Shipman's suicide in Wakefield prison, claiming that voters should "trust Tories like they do GPs after Harold Shipman".

 In 2023, DeadHappy, a Leicester-based life insurance firm, was criticised for using an image of Shipman in one of its advertisements.
 The Advertising Standards Authority received more than 70 complaints about the advert.

-In 2025, Shipman was referenced in the third episode of series 3 of The Traitors, a reality television game show where "Faithful" contestants are tasked with finding and banishing the titular "Traitors".
+In 2025, Shipman was referenced in the third episode of series 3 of The Traitors, a reality television game show where "faithful" contestants are tasked with finding and banishing the titular "Traitors".
 During the roundtable discussion, medical doctor Kasim Ahmed was accused of being a Traitor by fellow contestant Jake Brown, who claimed that it would "make sense" for Ahmed to "save lives during the day" while "murdering by night" within the narrative of the show.
 Ahmed then stated that he believed Brown was "basically calling [him] Harold Shipman".
 This moment caused Shipman to trend on social media.